arcath-/StoneScript-Automation/README.md

 ----------------------------------------

-1. Clone this repository into a subfolder of the StoneScript directory (\*) called `my`.
+1. Clone this repository into a subfolder of the StoneScript directory (\*) called `myScripts`.
 On Windows the directory is:

    ```text
    %AppData%\LocalLow\Martian Rex, Inc_\Stone Story\<Steam ID>\Stonescript